netcinematics/ai_aSCRIPTZa/SONGS/End_of_the_Road.md

 # End of the road

-by spazefalcon 2025 MIT
+ - by spazefalcon 2025  ~ : ) MIT

+[FORM: a minor.
+  - between Em and aminor.
+  - then add G and dminor.
+  - also aminor to C and back.
+]

+[HUMAN_INPUT:]

+[I1]

 I was lost out on the road

-lost count so long ago
+lost count of days so long ago

-so many nights that I dont know
+[I2]

 I was laying in a field

-as a breeze blew across the wheat
+as a breeze blew across my cheek

-staring into the sun
+staring into the sunset

-til i forgot everyone
+and the wind in a field of wheat

+[P1]

-strung out from the cold
+(a) strung out from the cold (d,c, b)

-struck out on my own
+(C) so I struck out on my own (d,c, b)

-I was down that way again,

-when i went to see an old friend
+(G) went to see an old friend (d,c, b)

+(a) asked him if this the end.

+(G) the end of the road.

+(C) end of the road.

+(a) tell me of how it goes.

+(C) to a place that no one knows.

+(G) a place like paradise,

+(a) nearby would be nice

+(E) end of the road

+as if there is no tomorrow

+would there be no sorrow

+and what would you say today

+for time to pass away

+(E) End of the road.

+and if i had another chance

+what would i say

-Is this the end.
+Is this the end of the road

+and of everything we know

+or has the journey just begun

+for everyone

+Are we heading to a reunion

+or we heading to our doom

+if know one really knows

+does it matter where it goes

+(E) End of the road

+[P2]

 Is this the end of the road.

-tell me of where it goes.

-where it goes,

-no one knows.

-no one knows.

-The end of the road.

-The end of the road.

-Is this the end of the road.

-Is it the end of all we know.
+the end of all we know.

 I reached out to a friend.